Ericsson/CodeCheckerEclipsePlugin/readme.md

 ![CodeChecker Nature Add](docs/nature.png)

 #### 3. Configure CodeChecker and checkers
 After that, the settings can be customized in the project preferences window under the CodeChecker panel.
 For the plugin to work correctly, it is mandatory to add the correct path to the root of the CodeChecker package.
+You can download CodeChecker from [here](https://github.com/Ericsson/codechecker).

 ![CodeChecker Configure](docs/config.png)
 ![CodeChecker Checkers Configure](docs/checkershow.png)